 The Skinfold Method

-Although not as accurate as the hydrostatic method, the skinfold approach is a fairly effective way to determine your body composition.
+Although not as accurate as of the hydrostatic method, the skinfold approach is a fairly effective way to determine your body composition.

 Basically, this method works by analyzing your skinfold thickness at parts of the body.